Illarion-eV/Illarion-Lua/source/includes/classes/_item.md

 ```lua
 local itemStats = world:getItemStatsFromId(Item.apple)
 ```
-If an item has an entry `someUniqueItemName` in `itm_name` in the items database table, you can get its id with `Item.someUniqueItemName`.
+If an item has an entry `someUniqueItemName` in `itm_name` in the items database entry, you can get its id with `Item.someUniqueItemName`.
 This is more descriptive than using the actual number.

 ### Variables